kaiamann/wisski_api/README.md

 This module provides access to the main WissKI functionalities through an HTTP REST interface.

 ## Requirements
 This module requires the [Swagger UI Field Formatter](https://www.drupal.org/project/swagger_ui_formatter) to be installed to be able to render the API documentation.
+If you do not have it installed the API functionality will still work.

-The module then saves the API configuration into `public://wisski_api/CONFIG_NAME.yaml`, (`/sites/default/files/` is usually the default expansion of `public://`) to be able to render the specification on the site.
+On installation the module then saves the API configurations from `config/install` into `public://wisski_api/`, (`/sites/default/files/` is usually the default expansion of `public://`) to be able to render the specification on the site.
 It also requires the [HTTP Basic Authentication](https://www.drupal.org/docs/8/core/modules/basic_auth) module for enabling HTTP basic auth for the API routes.

 ## Configuration